saumitraaditya/edgevpnio.github.io/_pages/openfiredocker.md

 ### Step 4: Let’s add test users and group them

-You will now use the Web admin interface to create two test users - *test1* and *test2* - and assign them to a group (i.e. they will join the same EdgeVPN)
+You will now use the Web admin interface to create two test users - *test1* and *test2* - and assign them to a group (i.e. they will join the same network)

 Start by creating the two users: